MeeshCompBio/WorkingWithC-/README.md

 ## Flow control
-* You can increment variable with ++var or var++ to go up by one or --var/var-- to go down by one *use ++var and --var though since var-- returns number first then goes down by one instead of going down by one then returning it
+* You can increment variable with ++var or var++ to go up by one or --var/var-- to go down by one *keep in mind that ++var/--var function differntly the var++/var-- since var-- returns number first then goes down by one instead of going down by one then returning it
 ### if else
 ```cpp
 if (something)